 Apple is also continuing its tradition of building computational advances on top of first-class hardware.
-Just like you can't really do Portrait Mode photography without two high-quality lenses, you can't really produce soundstage audio without high-quality tweeters and woofers, and you can't achieve art unless you involve artists in the process.
+Just like you can't really do Portrait Mode photography without two high-quality lenses or a TrueDepth system, you can't really produce soundstage audio without high-quality tweeters and woofers, and you can't achieve art unless you involve artists in the process.

-As you can no doubt tell, I'm legitimately excited about computational audio and video.
+As you can no doubt tell, I'm as excited about computational audio as I am video.
 This is just a first step, but it's a solid enough one that I can't wait to see what comes next.

 HomePod and Music

 If you're not an audiophile or fussy about your speakers, will you notice a difference with HomePod?
-That's the question I had going into the first round of "Pepsi challenges" at WWDC back in in June of 2016, and the more recent round coinciding with launch.
+That's the question I had going into the first round of "Pepsi challenges" at WWDC back in in June of 2016, the more recent round in June coinciding with the U.S. launch, and just now a third round in Toronto for the Canadian launch.
 I've listened to MP3s on tiny mobile speakers for years and it really hasn't bothered me.
 So what would HomePod have to offer?

 A lot, it turns out.
 Even compared to the Sonos system I've had at home for the last half-decade.
 The difference isn't huge, but it's also unmistakable.
 HomePod instantly makes a Trueplay-tuned Sonos system sound flat and almost muddy.
 It reminds me of how happy I was with standard resolution displays before Retina or standard dynamic range before HDR: Once you experience something better, it's hard to go back.
 (I'm focusing on Sonos because Echo and Google Max weren't in the same audio quality or room-filling league.)